MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/Workflow bot in Teams.md

 * Enable user-specific view refresh with SDK.
 The base card can be sent as a command response or a card action response.
 So you can enable user-specific view refresh in a `handleCommandReceived` of a command handler, or in a `handleActionInvoked` of card action handler where the base card is returned.

 Below is a sample that returns a base card as command response that can auto-refresh to specific user, such as the command sender.
 You can use the `refresh(refreshVerb, userIds, data)` method from the `@microsoft/adaptivecards-tools` library to inject a refresh section into your base card.
-Ensure that you provide the following info to define the refresh section:
+To define the refresh section, ensure that you provide the following:

-  - * `userIds`: A set of user MRIs for those who can trigger auto refresh.
+  1. `userIds`: A set of user MRIs for those who can trigger auto refresh.
 For more information on how to add in `userIds` list in refresh section of Adaptive Card, see [Fetch roster or user profile](../get-teams-context.md).
-  - * `verb`: A string to identify the refresh action.
+  1. `verb`: A string to identify the refresh action.
-  - * `data`: An optional data to associate with the refresh action.
+  1. `data`: An optional data to associate with the refresh action.

     ```
         import baseCard from "../adaptiveCards/baseCard.json";